Chapter 2 RStudio Projects

 2.1 Uploading Files to RStudio server on JupyterHub

-When using the RStudio Server instance provided through JupyterHub, you may want to upload local data files, R scripts, or other relevant resources to work with them directly in RStudio.
+When using RStudio provided through the UofT JupyterHub, you may want to upload local data files, R scripts, or other relevant resources to work with them directly in RStudio.
 Here’s a straightforward guide on how to accomplish this.

 • Once inside the RStudio server, you’ll notice several panes.
 One of these is the Files pane, typically found in the bottom right corner.
 This pane displays the current directory’s contents and allows you to manage files and folders.

-• In the Files pane, locate and click on the Upload button.
+• In the Files pane, click on the Upload button.

 • Then, click Choose File button to navigate to the location of the files on your local computer that you wish to upload to the RStudio Server.